Mostar: Architecture

 The oldest single arch stone bridge in Mostar, the Kriva Cuprija ("Sloping Bridge"), was built in 1558 by the Ottoman architect Cejvan Kethoda.
 It is said that this was to be a test before the major construction of the Stari Most began.
 The Old Bridge was completed in 1566 and was hailed as one of the greatest architectural achievements in the Ottoman Balkans.
-The single-arch stone bridge is an exact replica of the original bridge that stood for over 400 years and that was designed by Hajrudin, a student of the great Ottoman architect Sinan.
+The single-arch stone bridge is a replica of the original bridge that stood for over 400 years, and Hajrudin, a student of the great Ottoman architect Sinan, designed it.
 It spans 28.7 m of the Neretva river, 21 m above the summer water level.
-The Halebija and Tara towers have always housed the guardians of the bridge and during Ottoman times were also used as storehouses for ammunition.
+The Halebija and Tara towers have always housed the guardians of the bridge, and during Ottoman times, they were also used as storehouses for ammunition.
 The arch is a perfect semicircle 8.56 m in width and 4.15 m in height.
 The frontage and vault are made of regular stone cubes incorporated into the horizontal layers all along the vault.
-The space between vault, frontal walls and footpath is filled with cracked stone.
+The space between the vault, the frontal walls, and the footpath is filled with cracked stone.
 The bridge footpath and the approaching roads are paved with cobblestones, as are the main roads in the town.
 Stone steps enable people to ascend to the bridge from either side.
 During the armed conflict between Bosniaks and Bosnian Croats in the Bosnian War in the 1990s, the bridge was destroyed by the HVO (Croatian Defence Council).

-The Cejvan Cehaj Mosque, built in 1552, is the oldest mosque in Mostar.
-Later a madrasa (Islamic school) was built on the same compound.
+The Cejvan Cehaj Mosque, built in 1552, is the oldest in Mostar.
+Later, a madrasa (Islamic school) was built on the same compound.
 The Old Bazaar, Kujundziluk, is named after the goldsmiths who traditionally created and sold their wares on this street, and still sells authentic paintings and copper or bronze carvings of the Stari Most, pomegranates (the natural symbol of Herzegovina), or the stećaks (medieval tombstones).

 The Koski Mehmed Paša Mosque, built in 1617, is open to visitors.
 Visitors may enter the mosque and take photos (price of entry is 10KM).
 The minaret is also open to the public and is accessible from inside the mosque.
 Just around the corner from the mosque is the Tepa Market.
 This has been a busy marketplace since Ottoman times.
-It now sells mostly fresh produce grown in Herzegovina and, when in season, the figs and pomegranates are extremely popular.
+It now sells mostly fresh produce grown in Herzegovina, and, when in season, the figs and pomegranates are extremely popular.
 Local honey is also a prominent specialty, being produced all around Herzegovina.